 Differentiation is Dead!

 I was an NQT in 1993.
-I can still recall the mixture of emotion in the last week of the summer holidays, preparing to launch into my teaching career proper.
+I can still recall the mixture of emotions in the last week of the summer holidays, preparing to launch into my teaching career proper.
 The usual format was to spend the day excitedly cutting out giant letters for display and writing names on books/pegs/trays etc. only to be followed by a night of waking up in a cold sweat, having dreamt – yet again – that I’d lost control of the class.
-Except, one night I slept really well; I was so happy because, I’d had the brilliant idea to call my higher ability group ‘Smarties’!
-Of course this meant calling my middle ability group ‘Skittles’ and my low ability group ‘M&Ms’.
+Except, one night I slept really well; I was so happy because I’d had the brilliant idea to call my higher-ability group ‘Smarties’!
+Of course, this meant calling my middle ability group ‘Skittles’ and my low ability group ‘M&Ms’.
 By definition, I had already told two of my groups that I didn’t consider them ‘smart’.
-I shudder to think of the long term damage being a member of ‘The M&Ms Group’ had on those poor children (now aged 34); but that was the way of it at that time.
+I shudder to think of the long-term damage being a member of ‘The M&Ms Group’ had on those poor children (now aged 34), but that was the way of it at that time.
 Every primary teacher had fixed ability groups, notwithstanding the occasional battle for individual promotion/relegation from group to group.

-Adaptive teaching has no fixed ability groupings, no preconceptions about individuals and no labelling of people.
+Adaptive teaching has no fixed ability groupings, no preconceptions about individuals, and no labelling of people.
 Instead, it invites the teacher to look at each and every situation in a bespoke manner; considering the curriculum learning journey they intend to deliver on, the actual learners that will be in front of them (and any surrounding issues, such as students with relevant learning difficulties) and then to map the two together.
 The adaptive teacher is asking, ‘Where are these students up to on this learning journey?’ and only then asks, ‘How can I respond to best meet their needs?’.
-The answer to ‘How do I respond?’ is invariably by adapting teaching accordingly.
+The answer to ‘How do I respond?’ is invariably to adapt teaching accordingly.
 Initially, this can seem like it is much the same as differentiation.
 After all, adaptive teaching is leading to providing differing inputs; true, and in that much broader sense of the word, then differentiation is not dead.
 However, rather than just seeing ‘adaptive teaching’ as a matter of semantics, or even just a simple case of abolishing fixed in-class ability groupings, I would argue that it is through exploring ‘adaptive teaching’ that a school can journey much further with their curriculum design, their quality of teaching, and, crucially, the joining of the two.
-If you would like to read more about what this exploring might look like, then read on to the next post, ‘Adaptive teaching is Alive!’.
+If you would like to read more about what this exploring might look like, then read on to the post, ‘Adaptive teaching is Alive!’.